 If AES-SIV returns plaintext, the following operations shall be performed in order:

 The Selected Pairwise Cipher Suite is checked.
-If the security capability selection has been done and the received value from Chosen Pairwise Cipher Suite field is not the same as the agreed pairwise cipher suite, the mesh STA shall reject the received frame and the CNF_RJCT event is invoked to the corresponding AMPE finite state machine with the failure reason code MESH-INVALIDSECURITY-CAPABILITY.
+If the security capability selection has been done and the received value from Chosen Pairwise Cipher Suite field is not the same as the agreed pairwise cipher suite, the STA shall reject the received frame and the CNF_RJCT event is invoked to the corresponding AMPE finite state machine with the failure reason code MESH-INVALIDSECURITY-CAPABILITY.

-The Group Cipher Suite is checked.
+If dot11MeshSecurityActivated is true the Group Cipher Suite is checked.
 If the received group cipher suite is not supported by the mesh STA, the mesh STA shall reject the received Mesh Peering Confirm frame and the CNF_RJCT event is invoked to the corresponding AMPE finite state machine with the failure reason code MESH-INVALID-SECURITY-CAPABILITY.

 Modify section 13.5.7 as indicated: